ai4science-amsterdam/ai4science-amsterdam.github.io/pages/pages-root-folder/index.md

 <center> <h1>ChemAI Day</h1> </center>

-Together with the Amsterdam Chemistry Network, we are organizing the ChemAI Symposium this November 16th in LAB42 in Amsterdam.
+Together with the Amsterdam Chemistry Network, we are organizing the ChemAI Symposium on November 16th in LAB42 in Amsterdam.
 Please join us!
 We are looking forward to connect with academic and industrial partners to enlarge our consortium.